Born and raised in Cullman, Ross West started working at Merchants Bank right out of high school in 2006 when he was attending Wallace State.

 How are you active in the community?

 I am a 2014 graduate of the Cullman County Chamber of Commerce Leadership Program as well as a 2017 graduate of the Alabama Banking School at the University of South Alabama.
-I am currently serving as a board member for United Way of Cullman County.
+I am currently serving as board Chairperson for United Way of Cullman County.